strangerstudios/pmpro-donations/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-donations/issues

 == Changelog ==
+= 2.0 - 2024-03-08 =
+* FEATURE: Donation levels can now have a "donation confirmation message" that will be shown on the confirmation page after a user donates. #64 (@MaximilianoRicoTabo)
+* ENAHNCEMENT: Order donation amounts are now stored in order meta. #66 (@MaximilianoRicoTabo)
+* ENHANCEMENT: Added a new panel for "Donations Settings" when editing a membership level. #65 (@MaximilianoRicoTabo)
+* ENHANCEMENT: Added the `pmpro_alter_price` class to donation fields at checkout to detect when the checkout level price changes. #70 (@MaximilianoRicoTabo)
+* BUG FIX/ENHANCEMENT: Improved the sanitization of some `$_REQUEST` variables. #68 (@MaximilianoRicoTabo)
+* DEPRECATED: Donation amounts are no longer stored in order notes.
+Existing donation data in order notes will be gradually migrated to order meta as the donation data is accessed. #66 (@MaximilianoRicoTabo)

 = 1.1.3 - 2023-09-06 =
 * BUG FIX: Fixing issue where donations would not be charged when using the PayPal Express gateway. #63 (@dparker1005)